Vandermonde varieties, mirrored spaces, and the cohomology of symmetric semi-algebraic sets: Proof of Theorem

-\begin{proof} Let $F(k,n)$ denote the maximum complexity of the algorithm over all inputs ($k, T)$, where $\card(T) = n$.
-We can assume that $F(k,n)$ is also an upper bound on the cardinality of the set $\Par(k,T)$ produced in the output of the algorithm.
+\begin{proof}[Complexity Analysis of Algorithm~\ref{alg:mult}] Let $F(k,n)$ denote the maximum of the complexity of the algorithm over all inputs ($k, T)$, where $\card(T) = n$.
+Then, $F(k,n)$ is also an upper bound on the cardinality of the set $\Par(k,T)$ produced in the output of the algorithm.
 First consider the recursive call to the algorithm in Line \ref{line:alg:mult:call1}.
-Using \eqref{eqn:prop:Solomon:0}, we have that for each $\mu$ belonging to the output $\Par(k-1,T')$ of this recursive call is bounded by, $\length(\mu) \leq \card(T')+1 = n$.
-Thus the total cost of the `\textbf{for}' loop in Line \ref{line:alg:mult:call2} is bounded by $C n F(k-1,n-1)$ for all large enough constant $C > 0$.
-The cost of the recursive call in Line \ref{line:alg:mult:call3} is bounded by $ F(k,n-1)$, and the cost of the `\textbf{for}' loop in Line \ref{line:alg:mult:call4} is bounded by $C F(k,n-1)$ for all large enough constant $C > 0$.
-Thus the function $F(k,n)$ satisfies the following inequalities for some large enough constant $C > 0$:
+The complexity of computing $\Par(q,Q')$ as well as the cardinality of the set $\Par(q,Q')$ is bounded by $F(q,n-1) \leq F(k-1,n-1)$.
+Also observe that for each $\mu$ belonging to the output $\Par(q,Q')$ of this recursive call $\length(\mu) \leq \card(Q')+1 \leq n$, which is a consequence of Proposition~\ref{prop:Solomon}.
+The cardinality of the set $S(\mu,k)$ is bounded by $O(k^{\length(\mu)}) = O(k^n)$ (using Lemma~\ref{lem:Pieri-quantitative}).
+The complexity of computing $S(\mu,k)$ is also bounded by $k^{O(n)}$.
+Thus the total cost of the `\textbf{for}' loop in Line \ref{line:alg:mult:call2} is bounded by $ k^{C n} F(k-1,n-1)$ for a large enough constant $C > 0$.
+The cost of the recursive call in Line \ref{line:alg:mult:call3} is bounded by $ F(k,n-1)$, and the cost of the `\textbf{for}' loop in Line \ref{line:alg:mult:call4} is bounded by $C F(k,n-1)$ for a large enough constant $C > 0$.
+Thus the function $F(k,n)$ satisfies the following inequalities for large enough constants $C, C' > 0$: